UniDi/UniDi/README.md

     <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## What is a DI container?
-A DI Container is a software library that provides DI function- ality and automates many of the tasks involved in Object Composition, Interception, and Lifetime Management.
+A DI Container is a software library that provides DI functionality and automates many of the tasks involved in Object Composition, Interception, and Lifetime Management.
 It’s an engine that resolves and manages object graphs.

 ## Installation

-###Install via Git URL
+### Install via Git URL
 Open ``Packages/manifest.json`` with your favorite text editor.
 Add the following line to the dependencies block.
 ```json
 {